dustinpfister/blog_posts/_posts/vuejs-destroy.md

 ## 1 - vue destroy method basic example

 Here I have a basic example of the vue destroy method in action.
-When this example is up and running a step button can be clicked until the callback delayed by setTimeout files and calls the vue destroy method.
-Once this happens as expected the click method will no longer work.
-However the button itself as well as the current count before it is destroyed will remain.
+When this example is up and running a step button can be clicked until the kill button is clicked and calls the vue destroy method.
+Once this happens as expected the click method will no longer work, however the button itself as well as the current count before it is destroyed will remain.

 ```html
 <html>